dansheffler/dtsheffler.com/_posts/2014-08-02-the-notebook.md

+---
+title: The Notebook
+tags: [Notetaking]
+summary: Pictures and description of the notebook and manual system I use.
+---

 As you can probably guess, I am very particular about my notebook and the kind of paper I use.
 I carry my notebook with me everywhere I go so I like to have it protected in a durable way,